rpilic/voicefoundry/README.md

-# VoiceFoundy Code Project - Rob Pilic
+# VoiceFoundry Code Project - Rob Pilic

 This application does the following: